-In recent years, the Greek islands have seen an ever increasing number of ‘all inclusive holidays’ being offered by the major tour operators.
+In recent years, the Greek islands have seen an ever-increasing number of ‘all inclusive holidays’ being offered by the major tour operators.
 Whilst I understand the attraction of the ‘all inclusive holiday’ for some, such as those with young children, they are sadly starting to have a detrimental and irreversible effect on the very essence of Greece as a holiday destination.

 The negative results can be seen in more and more areas of the Greek islands, with Psalidi on Kos being a prime example.
 The road that runs parallel to Psalidi beach was once a vibrant area, with supermarkets, tavernas, restaurants, car-hire companies and much more.
 Now, there is just a line of monumental ‘all inclusive’ resort complexes and little else.
 Most of the independent businesses that used to prosper in the area have closed, as the resorts offer all the necessary services for their guests in-house.
-However, I have found that such things as hotel shops, car hire and tourist excursions tend to be more costly when compared to the same, or similar, offered by independent businesses in the local towns.
-The hotels are well aware they have a captive audience!
+However, I have found that such things as hotel shops, car hire and tourist excursions tend to be more costly when compared to the same, or similar, offered by independent businesses in the local towns, as the hotels are well aware they have a captive audience!

-A further result of this trend and one of the main reasons that the tour operators are promoting this sector so heavily, is that a major proportion of the income from ‘all inclusives’ stays with them and their suppliers in the country where they are based and is therefore lost to the local Greek economy!
+A further result of this trend and one of the main reasons that the tour operators are promoting this sector so heavily, is that a major proportion of the income from ‘all inclusives’ stays with them in the country where they are based and is therefore lost to the local Greek economy!

 If you love the Greek islands and all their traditions as I do, or will be a first-time visitor in 2018, I would ask you to think twice about the type of holiday you desire and choose one that will offer you the fullest and most memorable experiences that these islands can truly provide.